-While we don’t have a Nespresso machine ourselves, one of our neighbors does, and they were kind enough to let us give it a spin.
+While we don’t have a Nespresso machine ourselves - (now we do, see below) - one of our neighbors does, and they were kind enough to let us give it a spin.

 Their machine is the one you see in the photo above.
 We took the photo in their kitchen.
 This is the CitiZ model, including a milk frother.

 Espresso experts get a little hinky about these automatic machines, so we were anxious to see whether the Nespresso could actually make a decent shot of espresso.